jwillis0720/sadie/docs/models.md

 # Antibody Objects

 This module provides convenience classes to store the annotations of an antibody or TCR.
 First, let's start at a very low level.
-These are pythonic objects that model the data we expect in an AIRR compliant data format.
+These Pythonic objects model the data we expect in an AIRR compliant data format.
 They are divided by [AIRR 1.3 Rearrangement category](https://docs.airr-community.org/en/stable/datarep/rearrangements.html)

 - Input Sequence
 - Primary Annotations